JoshuaFox/JoshuaFox.github.io/publications.md

 > Cloud waste often hides in inefficient code, creating an “illusion of efficiency.”
 This article gives a systematic approach to finding cost issues that come from the code rather than cloud infrastructure.

-• “Outside Advisors: Empowering your team while retaining ownership,” L8 Conference.
+• “Outside Advisors: Empowering your team while retaining ownership,” L8 Conference Warsaw and the Isle of Man Google Dev Group.

 >  This talk, for an audience of Staff Engineers, introduces a pragmatic approach to incorporating external Cloud Reliability Engineering (CRE) advisors while keeping your team firmly in control of their technical destiny.

 • [“Taking Machine Learning to production: Cloud MLOps for speed and efficiency”](https://engineering.doit.com/taking-machine-learning-to-production-4b6c99383762).

 > The article version of my talk from DevFest and SRE Day (see below)

-• “Cloud MLOps for speed and efficiency”,  DevFest Bucharest and SRE Day London; earlier multicloud version given to the Israel NLP Meetup at Microsoft.
+• “Cloud MLOps for speed and efficiency”,  DevFest Bucharest, SRE Day London, and SRE Day Paris; earlier multicloud version given to the Israel NLP Meetup at Microsoft.
 [Video of the DevFest talk](https://youtu.be/bvZThtEJhYs) and of the [SRE Day talk](https://www.youtube.com/watch?v=jmjOHOeK0MA&list=PL2CAJ_jforK6Pp2BUGfwKKlBCHRWnsmgk&index=12&ab_channel=SREday).

 > I work with startups that build on an algorithm that they innovated, but hit a scaling wall as they succeed.
 I show how cloud MLOps platforms like Vertex provide a full spectrum of MLOps services, and services, and how to decide when to leverage each.

 • ["DoiT-Easily: Simplifying your Google Marketplace Vendor Development"](https://engineering.doit.com/doit-easily-7bd8b75207a9)